CaoAssignments/cse11-fa25-pa7-critter-starter/README.md

 >    - `java.util.Arrays`
 >    - `java.util.ArrayList`
 > 3. Read through all the methods you are supposed to implement for a class before starting to write anything for that class.
 These methods are related to each other most of the time!
+> 4. **Using CritterInfo:** You have access to a `CritterInfo` object through the inherited instance variable `info`.
+You can call methods like `info.getNeighbor(Direction.NORTH)`, `info.getX()`, `info.getY()`, etc. in your overridden methods.
+The `CritterInfo` interface is already fully implemented by the simulator - you don't need to implement it yourself.
-> 4. **Don't use any methods in CritterInfo in the constructor.** They'll be set after the objects are initialized and loaded into the simulator, so using that in the constructor will create NullPointerException.
+> 5. **Don't use `info` in the constructor.** The `info` object is set by the simulator after your critter is created.
+Using it in the constructor will cause a NullPointerException.
+Only use `info` in your overridden methods like `getMove()`, `eat()`, etc.
-> 5. For the overriding methods (specified below), **please use `@Override` annotation** to ensure best practice.
+> 6. For the overriding methods (specified below), **please use `@Override` annotation** to ensure best practice.
 This annotation indicates that the child class method is over-writing its super class method.
 If this annotation causes a warning, that means your method is not overriding, and could indicate issues with your method signature.
-> 6. **Study the diagram provided in the earlier section carefully**.
+> 7. **Study the diagram provided in the earlier section carefully**.
 The Critter World has animals where each animal is of type **Critter**.
 The animal can either be of moving type (i.e. Leopard) or stationary type (i.e. Starfish).
 When color is involved, use the static colors that comes from the [Color](https://docs.oracle.com/javase/10/docs/api/java/awt/Color.html) class that have the same name as the color we specify.
-> 7. Other than `Starfish.java` and `Feline.java`, you will **need to create each of the other critters' .java files from scratch**.
+> 8. Other than `Starfish.java` and `Feline.java`, you will **need to create each of the other critters' .java files from scratch**.

 ### Critter